bekasa/astro/src/pages/blog/restic-and-duplicati.md

 As mentioned above restic commands are used in a terminal which are easy enough even if you would prefer to use a GUI.
 Restic is capable of backing up files both to connected and remote drives.
 The first step is to initialise a repository at the desired location.
 Available storage locations include local, SFTP, REST servers as well as numerous commercial providers including Google Cloud Storage, Amazon S3, Blackblaze B2, Microsoft Azure and many more.

-Local storage example to drive E on Windows <code>init repo E:/path to repo/restic_backup</code>
+Local storage example to drive E on Windows creating a repository <code>init repo E:/path to repo/restic_backup</code>

-It is required to enter a password a warning is given not to lose or forget , otherwise files stored in the repository will be irretrievable.
+It is required to enter a password, a warning is given not to lose or forget , otherwise files stored in the repository will be irretrievable.

-Backing up <code>restic -r  E:/path to repo/restic_backup --verbose backup ~/Documents</code>
+Backing up Docuents folder the repository <code>restic -r  E:/path to repo/restic_backup --verbose backup ~/Documents</code>

 The '-r' flag indicates the repository and is required, the '--verbose' flag is optional but includes additional information related to the backup.
 A 'snapshot' of the files is stored in the repo.
 Files can be excluded with the '--exclude' option either explicitly or by pattern matching.